anurag1504t/SECURE-ATM-SYSYTEM/readme.md

+This is a Secure ATM System application based on the Object Oriented Programming Concepts.

 Install Qt
-open project by opening file atm.pro configure, build project according to your system and installed version of qt execute application
+Open project by opening file atm.pro
+Configure, build project according to your system and installed version of qt
+Execute application